DataDog/dd-trace-dotnet/docs/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

   </ServiceManifestImport>
 ```

-## Installing the .NET Tracer
+## Install the .NET Tracer

+The Datadog .NET Tracer is a also known as an in-process auto-instrumentation agent.
+It is a component that attaches to your application and automatically collects telemetry.
+The application telemetry is sent to the Datadog Agent (see above), where it is merged with infrastructure telemetry and forwarded to Datadog's servers.

+To install the .NET Tracer on our Service Fabric cluster, we need to include some scripts with each service deployed into the Fabric.

 The tracer requires machine administrator permissions.
-Add the SetupAdminUser to the Principals section in the ApplicationManifest.xml.
-If the Principals section is missing, add it.
+Add the *SetupAdminUser* to the *Principals* section in the `ApplicationManifest.xml`.
+If the *Principals* section is missing, add it:

 ```
   <Principals>